qKitNp/grokiphile/README.md

 For issues or questions:
 1. Check the Troubleshooting section above
-2. Verify all files are present and manifest.json is valid
+2. Review browser console logs (enable DEBUG mode)
-3. Ensure the extension is enabled and has proper permissions
+3. Verify all files are present and manifest.json is valid